KatharineME/FASTQ.jl/benchmark.md

 - However only HG002 was used to evaluate the entries and choose the winners
 - Genome in a Bottle (GiaB) consortium provided the truth data
 - Global Alliance for Genomics and Health (GA4GH) provided software and best practices for comparisons
+- [G4AGH's 2019 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6699627/#SD1) represents the latest standards for benchmarking
 - Version 3.2.2 of HG002 truth data was used for evaluation
 - The sex chromosomes did not have truth data, only chromosomes 1-22
 - When evaluating entry VCFs they removed offending VCF lines, such as lines with "nan" in the REF column or non-diploid genotypes (0/1/2)
+- Participants were asked to use their pipelines with 50x Illumina WGS to predict variants from at the time yet unknown reference sample HG0002/NA24385

 ## Data